Kaltsoon/nosql/material/3-mongo-operations.md

 # Database operations in MongoDB

-In the third section of the course we learn the basic database operation in the MongoDB database management system.
-During this section your will learn how to perform database operations in the MongoDB database and how to implement relationships between collections.
+In the third section of the course, we learn the basic database operation in the MongoDB database management system.
+During this section, your will learn how to perform database operations in the MongoDB database and how to implement relationships between collections.

 ## CRUD operations